Inventory of the Christmas Cards Reference Collection, 1940s-ongoing

 - 0.5 Linear Feet, approx. 100 Items

-- Location
+- Language

-A majority of collections are stored off site and must be requested at least 24 business hours in advance for retrieval.
+A majority of collections are stored off site and must be requested at least 2 full business days in advance for retrieval.
 Contact Rubenstein Library staff before visiting.
 Read More »

-Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+All or portions of this collection may be housed off-site in Duke University's Library Service Center.
+The library may require up to 48 hours to retrieve these materials for research use.

 Please contact Research Services staff before visiting the University Archives to use this collection.